-Student Life foremost advises the ASUH-HawCC Student Government body to facilitate an appropriate and parliamentary practice of governance, as well as support in creating student activities.
-It advises ASUH-HawCC Student Government in being responsible fiduciary stewards of student fees.
-Student Life also offers mediation and hoʻoponopono support for students.
+Student Life foremost advises the Associated Students of University of Hawai'i-Hawai'i Community College (ASUH-HawCC) Student Government body and the Association For Student Activities (AFSA-HawCC) to facilitate an appropriate and parliamentary practice of governance, as well as support in creating student activities.
+It advises both organizations in being responsible fiduciary stewards of student fees.
+Student Life also offers mediation and ho'oponopono support for students.

-Student Life has a volunteer program where HawCC students

-can participate in service learning projects, support student events and activities, or provide community service.
+Student Life has a volunteer program where HawCC students can participate in service learning projects, support student events and activities, or provide community service.
 By registering for Student Life, accumulative time spent in volunteerism or service can be documented and given to each registered student upon their request each semester.

-The Student Life Center runs Kahua Ola (the Student Lounge).
-Hours are 8:30am - 4:00pm, Monday through Friday.
+The Student Life Center runs the Student Lounge.
+Hours are 8:00am - 3:30pm, Monday through Friday.
 Students are welcome to come in and relax between classes.
 There is a big screen T.V. with a large collection of donated videotapes and DVDs for viewing.
-Free refreshments (coffee, tea, cocoa, snacks) are provided by ASUH-HawCC through student fees.
+Free refreshments (coffee, tea, cocoa, snacks) are provided by the Student Government and the Student Life Council through student fees.
 A microwave oven and refrigerator are available for student use.
 Cubicles, tables, and seating are provided for socialization, studying, and eating areas.

-Every Registered Independent Student Organization (RISO) or student club is overseen by Student Life.
-Any interested student, or group of students, may request an application to start a new RISO.
+Every Registered Independent Organization (RIO) or student club is overseen by Student Life.
+Any interested student, or group of students, may request an application to start a new RIO.
 Help will be provided through the Student Life faculty and staff.
-Kahua Ola is available for RISO meetings and educational partnering with community programs.
+The Student Life Center is available for RIO meetings and educational partnering with community programs.
 Reservation forms are available through the Student Life faculty and staff.

-International Students

-Counseling and Support Services Center

-Bldg.
-379, Manono campus

-Christine Quintana, Counselor
+International Students Counseling and Support Services Center Bldg.
+379, Manono campus Christine Quintana, Counselor Ph: (808) 974-7741

-Ph: (808) 974-7710